Geosoft2/geosoft2-2020/copernicus/handout.md

 ## what was/is the time line

-## what are the data volumes
-Dateigröße ca. 1GB pro Datei.

 ## Allgemeine Geschäftsbedingungen für die Nutzung der Copernicus-Daten
 Nutzer der Daten haben das Recht: